bomonike/bomonike.github.io/singularity.md

    The danger of "handouts" is that it can quicky lead to the rationale of eliminating the elderly and others who are not "contributing" to increasing profitability.

-   "I visualize a time when we will be to robots what dogs are to humans, and I'm rooting for the machines." -- Claude Shannon (1916-2001)
+   Considering how Amazon and OpenAI treats their own employees, and with Elon Musk being co-president, UBI would certainly be like Soylent Green where people are encouraged to suicide themselves rather than be given luxury apartments.

-2. <strong>Sell to the corporate rich</strong> <a target="_blank" href="https://www.youtube.com/watch?v=MYB0SVTGRj4" title="If AI Takes All Of Our Jobs...
+1. <strong>Sell to the superrich</strong> - <a target="_blank" href="https://www.youtube.com/watch?v=MYB0SVTGRj4" title="If AI Takes All Of Our Jobs...
 Who's Going To Buy Everything?">*</a> - such as by being an <strong>artisan</strong> applying your fine-motor <strong>dexterity</strong> which robots have not yet achieved, such as being a robot painter or  repairman.
 Or worker creating luxury goods for luxury brands such as Hermes, Gucci, Louis Vuitton, etc.

-   There are a limited number of artisan jobs.
+   But there are a limited number of artisan jobs.
    Eventually, robots will create and repair other robots.
    Over time, there will be less and less superrich.

    Be an arbiter of fashion like <a target="_blank" href="https://www.fastcompany.com/91214372/botto-ai-artwork-sothebys-auction">15,000 people in the Botto network</a> which identify which AI-generated artwork to be sold by Sotherby.

+1. <strong>Build bunkers</strong> for the rich or your own family.

+   Billionaires have built <a target="_blank" href="https://www.cnn.com/2024/11/24/business/billionaires-own-homes-what-are-they-creating/index.html">apocalypse bunkers</a> in Alaska, New Zealand, and other remote locations.

-3. Achieve <strong>self-sufficiency</strong> by producing your own food on your own homestead.
+1. <strong>Become self-sufficiency</strong> by producing your own food on your own homestead.

    See <a target="_blank" href="https://bomoniki.github.io/skills">my list of skills</a>

    This is difficult because <strong>many skills</strong> and <a target="_blank" href="https://www.opensourceecology.org/gvcs/gvcs-machine-index/">tools</a> are needed.
 So collaboration with <strong>other like-minded people</strong> are needed.
 Amish communities are an example of this.

-4. Participate in <strong>underground ("extra legal")</strong> enterprises not subject to governmental authorities.
+   Participate in <strong>underground ("extra legal")</strong> enterprises not subject to governmental authorities.

    It will be increasingly more difficult to operate outside an economy controlled by AI and robots.